-The EIS will describe potential or known plant species in the project area, which are listed under the Species at Risk Act or other provincial or territorial endangered species legislation, and critical habitat that are likely to be affected by the project;
+The EIS will describe potential or known plant species in the project area, which are listed under the Species at Risk Act or Nova Scotia Endangered Species Act, and critical habitat that are likely to be affected by the project.
+For the provincial EA, ecosystems and habitats will be characterized by detailed descriptions of vascular and non-vascular flora found within the project footprint based on consultations with experts, government agencies, digital data (including maps), museums, consideration of published and unpublished reports and through on-site inventory.

-The species selected within each biotic VC should include those of importance to health and socio-economic conditions, cultural heritage and the current use of land and resources for traditional purposes by Aboriginal persons.
+The species selected within each biotic VC should include those of importance to health and socioeconomic conditions, cultural heritage and the current use of land and resources for traditional purposes by Aboriginal persons.